Satsails/Satsails/README.md

 ### PIX Metadata

 When using PIX for payments, the metadata includes the **CPF** and the **name** of the person.
 This information is stored alongside the **transaction ID (txid)**.
 We know that a certain CPF with a certain name bought a specific amount of **Depix**, and we store the **address** and **txid** where the currency was sent.
-Although, liquid network makes these transactions private, we store this information for customer support and compliance purposes.
+Although, liquid network makes these transactions private, we store this information for customer support.
 We do not know anything about the transactions made with the currency after it leaves our platform.

 ## Core Dependencies